ruthschulz/Book_Summarizer/README.md

 The filename needs to be in the format book_id.txt

 For example, 11.txt is the text of "Alice's Adventures in Wonderland" downloaded from Project Gutenberg and included in the data/raw_books directory.

+Note that the system assumes that there are double empty lines between chapters, as this matches the format of many of the books available on Project Gutenberg.

 ```